Contains the active ingredient morphine sulfate pentahydrate

 * Not all strengths, pack types and/or pack sizes may be available.

-Each tablet contains 10, 30, 60 or 100 mg of morphine sulfate (as pentahydrate) as the active ingredient.
+Each tablet contains 10, 30, 60 or 100 mg of morphine sulfate pentahydrate as the

 It also contains the following inactive ingredients: